awsdocs/aws-snowball-developer-guide/doc_source/BestPractices.md

 # Best Practices for the AWS Snowball Edge Appliance<a name="BestPractices"></a>

-To help get the maximum benefit from and satisfaction with your AWS Snowball Edge appliance, we recommend that you follow these the following best practices\.
+To help get the maximum benefit from and satisfaction with your AWS Snowball Edge appliance, we recommend that you follow these best practices\.

 **Security**